PabloNicolla/learning-ground/Microservices/ZeroMQ/README.md

 ### **11. Conclusion**

 ZeroMQ is a powerful library for building distributed systems, offering flexibility with various messaging patterns.
 It fits scenarios where low-latency, high-throughput communication is critical.
 However, it requires careful management of connections and message flows, making it suitable for developers familiar with network programming concepts.

-This overview provides a comprehensive understanding of ZeroMQ, along with TypeScript examples, to help you start integrating it into your applications.